Don Larsen: Pitching style

 In his prime, Larsen was an athletically built (6'4", 215 lb), right-handed overhand power pitcher, who admitted to having poorer control than most pitchers in his era, but he trusted the framing by Yogi Berra to set him to aim low and outside batters, and mostly across the body.
 He was also known to have no windup or leg kick, a technique usually used by modern pitchers when there are runners on base.
 Because his action was so compact and he did not throw many changeups or breaking balls, runners could not easily steal on him.
-He could get hit for home runs with relative ease if his control was off.